-Staff continues to identify items that come up as the code is administered.
-Staff compiled and presented these items to the Planning Commission at the following meetings: June 7, 2020; Oct.
-6 and 20, 2020; and Nov.
+Since then, staff continued to identify items needing to be addressed while administering the code.
+Staff complied and presented these items to the Planning Commission at the following meetings: June 7, 2020; Oct.
+6 and 20, 2020 and Nov.
 4 and 17, 2020.
-Based on those discussions, formal amendments were drafted for consideration by the Planning Commission at their meeting on June 29, 2021, and are presented in Attachment 1.
+Based on those discussions, formal amendments were drafted for consideration by the Planning Commission at their meeting on June 29, 2021..
 This set of modifications is considered UDO Amendment #2.